jaspereap/machine-learning-pipeline/README.md

 **Feature Selection:**
 - `Age` was identified as the most influential feature, followed by `Onboard Experience` and `Check-in Experience`

-**Model Selection:**
-- Random Forest, Logistic Regression, and Gradient Boosting Classifier were chosen for their adaptability and effectiveness in classification tasks.

-**Hyperparameter Tuning:**
-- Hyperparameters were tuned for optimal model performance, such as setting 100 estimators for improved accuracy.

 ## Summary of how features in the dataset are processed
 | Feature                                    | Actions                                                                                        |